 * lea.vanderwerf@gmail.com

-A tool-based participative approach to support indicators definition was developed in a previews study.
+A tool-based participative approach to support indicators definition was developed in a previous study.
 Both the use of the indicators and the approach aim to support decision-making in projects of transition to a circular economy, with a systemic vision and in a strong sustainability perspective.
 The approach was tested in laboratory, without participants, on a project of food-processing design (micro scale).
 Here, first results about its implementation in 3 case-studies at a meso scale, with participants, are presented.
 Participants' support for the approach tends to validate its value in responding to problems in the field.
 While some adaptations were required between the cases, the main steps of the approach and the tools are similar.
 It demonstrates their genericity in these contexts.
 However, in the three case-studies, participants initially did not have the systemic vision expected.
 Adaptations of the approach and tools have been necessary, including multiple iterations, a meeting to link the project and the circular economy framework of the approach, and the co-construction of a map of the system.
 Based on these first encouraging results, the case studies are still in progress to verify the assumptions about the approach.
 In the medium term, it should be associated to a co-modelling process to provide a more complete decision-making support.

 Introduction